oftc/oftc-web/Privacy_Policy.md

 If you provide information to a website or service to which OFTC links, OFTC shall not be responsible for its protection and privacy.

-This policy was last updated on: 18 May 2018.

 If you have any questions about OFTC policies, or about your data at OFTC, please e-mail <a href="mail:support@oftc.net">support@oftc.net</a>.
-Specifically, you can ask OFTC which data we have stored about you, and you may demand this data to be deleted.
+Specifically, you can ask OFTC which data we have stored about you, and you may demand this data be deleted.

+This policy was last updated on: 19 May 2018.

 *This Privacy Policy was adapted from the freenode.net Privacy Policy (licensed under CC BY-SA-NC 4.0).*